 Managing your super at tax time

-It’s hard to believe we’re already halfway through 2021 but the end of the financial year is just around the corner.
-Although you may be more focused on catching a bargain or trying to gather all those receipts you’ve shoved away somewhere than taking a look at your super, there are a few things you may need to know about managing your super at tax time.
+2022 is flying by and the end of the financial year is just around the corner.
+You’ve probably got a lot on, but there are a few things you may need to know about managing your super at tax time.

 We wrote this guide to help you navigate the EOFY like a pro.